 Earn 10x points on Peloton equipment and accessory purchases over $150 up to 50,000 points.
 This offer ends March 31, 2025.

 The Chase Sapphire Reserve® offers a variety of ways to redeem your rewards.
-But you can squeeze the most value out of your rewards by redeeming them for travel through Chase’s travel portal or by transferring them to an airline or hotel loyalty partner.
+However, you can squeeze the most value out of your rewards by redeeming them for travel through Chase’s travel portal or by transferring them to an airline or hotel loyalty partner.

 If you redeem your points for airline tickets, hotel stays, car rentals, activities or cruises through Chase TravelSM, they’ll be worth 50% more.
-This means, instead of generally being valued at 1 cent each, a point will be worth 1.5 cents.
+This means that instead of generally being valued at 1 cent each, a point will be worth 1.5 cents.
 For example, 50,000 points would be worth $500 if redeemed for cash but $750 if redeemed for travel via Chase’s travel portal.

 Chase Ultimate Rewards® points can be transferred to a number of airline and hotel loyalty partners at a rate of 1 to 1.

-Travel partners include Air Canada Aeroplan, Aer Lingus AerClub, British Airways Executive Club, Emirates Skywards, Flying Blue Air France KLM, Iberia Plus, JetBlue TrueBlue, Singapore Airlines KrisFlyer, Southwest Airlines Rapid Rewards, United MileagePlus, Virgin Atlantic Flying Club, IHG Rewards Club, Marriott Bonvoy and World of Hyatt.
+Chase travel partners include Air Canada Aeroplan, Aer Lingus AerClub, British Airways Executive Club, Emirates Skywards, Flying Blue Air France KLM, Iberia Plus, JetBlue TrueBlue, Singapore Airlines KrisFlyer, Southwest Airlines Rapid Rewards, United MileagePlus, Virgin Atlantic Flying Club, IHG Rewards Club, Marriott Bonvoy and World of Hyatt.

 Despite its hefty annual fee, the Chase Sapphire Reserve® offers generous rewards and benefits to both frequent and occasional travelers that can far outweigh the cost.
 From travel protections that could save you hundreds or even thousands of dollars in unplanned expenses to generous travel credits, cardholders stand to get a lot of value from the Chase Sapphire Reserve®.